Manga outside Japan: United States

 Throughout the 1990s, manga slowly gained popularity as Viz Media, Dark Horse and Mixx (now Tokyopop) released more titles for the US market.
 Both Mixx and Viz published manga anthologies: MixxZine (1997–1999) ran serialized manga such as Sailor Moon, Magic Knight Rayearth and Ice Blade, while Viz's Animerica Extra (1998–2004) featured series including Fushigi Yugi, Banana Fish and Utena: Revolutionary Girl.
 In 2002 Viz began publishing a monthly American edition of the famous Japanese "phone book"-style manga anthology Shōnen Jump featuring some of the most popular manga titles from Japan, including Dragon Ball Z, Naruto, Bleach and One Piece.
 Its circulation far surpassed that of previous American manga anthologies, reaching 180,000 in 2005.
 Also in 2005, Viz launched Shojo Beat, a successful counterpart to Shonen Jump aimed at female readers.

 In 2002, Tokyopop introduced its "100% Authentic Manga" line, which featured unflipped pages and were smaller in size than most other translated graphic novels.
 This allowed them be retailed at a price lower than that of comparable publications by Viz and others.
 The line was also made widely available in mainstream bookstores such as Borders and Barnes & Noble, which greatly increased manga's visibility among the book-buying public.
 After Tokyopop's success, most of the other manga companies switched to the smaller unflipped format and offered their titles at similar prices.

 In the following years, manga became increasingly popular, and new publishers entered the field while the established publishers greatly expanded their catalogues.
 The Pokémon manga Electric Tale of Pikachu issue #1 sold over 1 million copies in the United States, making it the best-selling single comic book in the United States since 1993.
 By 2008, the U.S. and Canadian manga market generated $175 million in annual sales.
 Simultaneously, mainstream U.S. media began to discuss manga, with articles in The New York Times, Time magazine, The Wall Street Journal, and Wired magazine.

 A large number of small companies in the United States publish manga.
 Several large publishers have also released, or expressed interest in releasing manga.
 Del Rey translated and published several Japanese series including xxxHolic, Tsubasa: Reservoir Chronicle and, Negima!: Magister Negi Magi, while Harlequin has brought its Ginger Blossom line of manga, originally released only in Japan, to the United States as well.

-As of January 2020 manga is the second largest category in the US comic book and graphic novel market, accounting for 27% of the entire market share(In comparison, American superhero comics and graphic novels only account for 9% of sales).
+As of January 2020 manga is the second largest category in the US comic book and graphic novel market, accounting for 27% of the entire market share.